-Module Title e: Fundamentals of Microbiology 1
+Module Title: Fundamentals of Microbiology 1

 Language of Instruction: English

-Credits: 5 ·
+Credits: 5

-NFQ Level: 8
+NFQ Level: 6

-Module Deli ivered In 6 programme(s)
+Module Delivered In 6 programme(s)

 Teaching & Learning Strategies: This module contains the key concepts of fundamental microbiology at level 6.
 Learning objectives , learning activities and assessments are constructively aligned .
 The integration of the practical and theoretical aspects of the module will reinforce deep learning of key concepts , skills and competencies .
 A variety of active learning strategies will be employed to ensure that the learning objectives are met.
 Students are expected to engage actively with the material at lectures, in practicals and by independent learning VLE Blackboard Autonomous learning will be developed by use of scaffolded in class and independent research and enquiry activities .
 Research and enquiry skills will be developed in a supported manner via activities that will involve the learner finding , evaluating and organising information from credible sources, analysis and synthesis of new information and communicating new knowledge in the correct discipline appropriate convention.
-These learning activities will also encourage digital literacy, development of communication skills and group and peer learning via, the formulation of simple hypotheses, structured investigation of simple problems and application of prior knowledge .
+These learning activities will also encourage digital literacy, development of communication skills and group and peer learning.
+The practical component will support the theoretical aspects of the module and promote deep learning via, the formulation of simple hypotheses, structured investigation of simple problems and application of prior knowledge .
 In addition ,practicals will allow students to :develop the required safe technical competencies, attitudes and behaviours in Microbiology; the necessary analytical, mathematical and graphing skills; group skills; time management, report writing and presentation skills.
 Learning outcomes will be assessed by a variety of methods e.g. practical reports, multiple choice questions, assignments, video demonstrations , presentations .
 Continuous assessment will be accompanied by feedback delivered via Blackboard and face to face to drive learning.
-Strutegies for the assessment of the practical component that encourages not only the development of key practical and reporting competencies but also critical thinking, analysis and group learning will be used via digital and conventional means as appropriate.
+Group and peer learning will be facilitated during the preparation of assignments, presentations and practicals.
+Strategies for the assessment of the practical component that

 Module Aim: To introduce learners to the key concepts of practical and theoretical Microbiology and to allow them to develop the required competencies, attitudes and behaviours.

-Learning Ou utcomes

-On successi ful completion of t his module the learner should be able to:

-LO1 Describe the div versity of the microbial world and describe microbial interactions with the environment and other organisms

-LO2 Describe the no rationale of the menclature , classification, structure and organisation of key groups of microorganisms and explain the methods used.

-LO3 t to cGMP and H and Safety demonstrate essential aseptic techniques in the cultivation , handling, staining , orage of microorganisms and record and report results.
+Learning Outcomes On successf On successful completion of this module the learner should be able to: LO1 Describe the diversity of the microbial world and describe microbial interactions with the environment and other organisms LO2 Describe the nomenclature, classification, structure and organisation of key groups of microorganisms and explain the rationale of the methods used.
+LO3 With due regard to cGMP and H and Safety demonstrate essential aseptic techniques in the cultivation , handling, staining , enumeration, storage of microorganisms and record and report results.

-Pre-requisit te learning

-Module Rec This is prior commendations learning (or a prac ctical skill) that is recommended before enrolment in this module.

-No recommendations listed

-Incompatible re learning outcomes that are too similar to the learning outcomes of this module.

-No incompatible modules listed

-Co-requisite Modules

-No Co-requi site modules liste d

-Requiremer This is prior ctical skill) that is mandatory before enrolment in this module is allowed.

-• • • No requirements listed